-(Signs and Symptoms: Lungs, Kidneys, Cardiovascular) 1
+(Signs and Symptoms: Lungs, Kidneys, Cardiovascular)

-- Fibrosis of the lungs and pleural effusions are a recognized response to RA, and consequence of its therapy (e.g., methotrexate and leflunomide). - Renal amyloidosis can occur as a consequence of chronic inflammation, but RA may affect the kidney glomerulus directly through a vasculopathy or a mesangial infiltrate.
+- Fibrosis of the lungs and pleural effusions are a recognized response to RA, and consequence of its therapy (e.g., methotrexate and leflunomide). - Renal amyloidosis can occur as a consequence of chronic inflammation, but RA may affect the kidney glomerulus directly through a vasculopathy or a mesangial infiltrate. - People with RA are more prone to atherosclerosis, and risk of myocardial infarction and stroke is markedly increased: other possible complications that may arise include: pericarditis, endocarditis, left ventricular failure, valvulitis and fibrosis.